Mohamed-Talaat333/gulp-boilerplate/README.md

 # to do next time

-- adding fonts features
+- searching/adding fonts features
-- build a small project for demo. => checked
+- build a small project for demo. => done
 - add multiple level structure to demonstrate the html feature.
 - explain purge-css
 -